luciangutu/perl/extras/README.md

  Print the length of the list using a scalar variable.
  Reverse the list using array slices.
  Print the list separated by spaces.
- Add “mars” to the front of the array.
+ Add â€œmarsâ€ to the front of the array.
  Print out the array again.
  Print its length again.